Discover more at Sizergh

 Feel inspired with a stroll through the gardens at Sizergh and find out what you’re likely to see growing here when you visit.

-Find out what to see in the house at Sizergh, including the Strickland family’s large collection of items spanning 26 generations and the renowned Elizabethan Inlaid Chamber.
+Find out what to see in the House at Sizergh, including the Strickland family’s large collection of items spanning 26 generations and the renowned Elizabethan Inlaid Chamber.

 Connect with nature in Sizergh’s woodland, wetland and farmland.
 Find out about the wildlife you can spot while exploring this 1,600-acre estate.

 Plan your next family day out in the Lake District – seek out natural play areas, scramble over rocks and spot wildlife on your way.
+The long summer days are a great opportunity to make the most of your membership and visit somewhere new.

 Fancy running free in the fresh air, learning new skills and trying new things?
 Grab your gear and start your adventure.